Fall 2024 Social Sciences Forum

 Maryland’s State Administrator of Elections, Jared DeMarinis, will give remarks and answer questions about the challenges to election administration and integrity posed by political misinformation, ideological polarization, and the recent COVID-19 pandemic.

-Organized by the Department of Political Science and cosponsored by the Center for Social Science Scholarship.
+Organized by the Department of Political Science and cosponsored by the Center for Social Science Scholarship, the Institute of Politics (IoP), and the Center for Democracy and Civic Life.

 Mullen Lecture